 Thank you.

-From uh from a displaced Montana.
+From a displaced Montana.

-You know, that's that's the passive voice.
+You know, that's the passive voice.

 Right, exactly.

-Yeah, grab Ed Grab Audio Soundbite number three.
+Yeah, Ed, grab audio soundbite number three.

-This was uh last night in San Francisco at a fundraiser for Barbara Boxer at the Getty home.
+This was last night in San Francisco at a fundraiser for Barbara Boxer at the Getty home.

-The get Getty family founded by big oil.
+Getty family founded by big oil.

-I mean, the Getty family is big oil, and there's Obama out fundraising, and he was talking about the oil spill.
+And there's Obama out fundraising, and he was talking about the oil spill.

-Nobody uh is more upset than me.
+Nobody is more upset than me.

 Because ultimately, like any president, when this happens on your watch, then every day you are thinking, how does this get solved?